devcontainers/templates/src/postgres/README.md

 While the template itself works unmodified, it uses the `mcr.microsoft.com/devcontainers/python` image which includes `git`, a non-root `vscode` user with `sudo` access, and a set of common dependencies and Go tools for development.

-You also can connect to PostgreSQL from an external tool when connected to the Dev Contaner from a local tool by updating `.devcontainer/devcontainer.json` as follows:
+You also can connect to PostgreSQL from an external tool when connected to the Dev Container from a local tool by updating `.devcontainer/devcontainer.json` as follows:

 ```json
 "forwardPorts": [ "5432" ]